-I sent one of my newer screenplays that I wrote after I suffered the brain damage to Paul and he did help me reconsider my writing.
-I needed it, because I understand my writing had become terrible once again.
-He did a great job and thanks to him I at least understand what it means to do a great job again.
+I sent one of my newer screenplays that I wrote after I suffered the brain damage to Literary & Screenplay Consultants and one of thirty-five employees did help me reconsider my writing.
+I needed it, because I understood my writing had become terrible once again.
+Thanks to the reviewer I at least understood what it means to do a great job again.

 So, you also want to be a writer?
 Most books on writing are horse shit and come recommended by people that don’t want to write, like producers.
 Shy away from those books.
-In hindsight there are really only four books that stand out thus much that I’d recommend them as books you have to read.
+In hindsight there are really only few books that stand out thus much that I’d recommend them as books you have to read.
 Check the titles in the list of recommended literature.

 When you read these books, you do need to learn to recognize what questions lead to the proper answer.
 One question that in practice doesn’t work is, “What’s your character’s need?”
 What does work is, “What does your character want and how does this conflict with what your character needs?”